nuScenes: A multimodal dataset for autonomous driving: Introduction

 Since the three sensor types have different failure modes during difficult conditions, the joint treatment of sensor data is essential for agent detection and tracking.
 Literature~\cite{sensorblocking} even suggests that multimodal sensor configurations are not just complementary, but provide redundancy in the face of sabotage, failure, adverse conditions and blind spots.
-And while there are several works that have proposed fusion methods based on cameras and lidar~\cite{avod,mv3d,frustum,contfuse,pointfusion,sparsepool,multimodalsurvey}, PointPillars~\cite{pointpillars} has shown that a lidar only method performs on par or better than fusion based methods.
+And while there are several works that have proposed fusion methods based on cameras and lidar~\cite{avod,mv3d,frustum,contfuse,pointfusion,sparsepool,multimodalsurvey}, PointPillars~\cite{pointpillars} showed a lidar-only method that performed on par with existing fusion based methods.
 This suggests more work is required to combine multimodal measurements in a principled manner.

 In order to train deep learning methods, quality data annotations are required.
 Most datasets provide 2D semantic annotations as boxes or masks (class or instance)~\cite{camvid,cityscapes,mapillary,deepdrive,robotcar}.
 At the time of the initial nuScenes release, only a few datasets annotated objects using 3D boxes~\cite{kitti,apolloscape, h3d}, and they did not provide the full sensor suite.
-Following the nuScenes release, there are now several sets which contain the full sensor suite.
+Following the nuScenes release, there are now several sets which contain the full sensor suite (\tableref{tab:datasetcomparison}).
 Still, to the best of our knowledge, no other 3D dataset provides attribute annotations, such as pedestrian pose or vehicle state.

-Existing AV datasets and vehicles are highly specialized for particular operational design domains.
-More research is required on how to generalize to ``complex, cluttered and unseen environments''~\cite{driveability}.
-Therefore, there is a need to study how detection methods generalize to different countries, lighting (daytime vs. nighttime), driving directions, road markings, vegetation, precipitation and previously unseen object types.
+Existing AV datasets and vehicles are focused on particular operational design domains.
+More research is required on generalizing to ``complex, cluttered and unseen environments''~\cite{driveability}.
+Hence there is a need to study how detection methods generalize to different countries, lighting (daytime vs. nighttime), driving directions, road markings, vegetation, precipitation and previously unseen object types.

 Contextual knowledge using semantic maps is also an important prior for scene understanding~\cite{hdnet, mapprior_tl, semantic_map_parking}.
 For example, one would expect to find cars on the road, but not on the sidewalk or inside buildings.
-With the notable exception of~\cite{lyftl5,argoverse}, the majority of the AV datasets do not provide semantic maps.
+With the notable exception of~\cite{lyftl5,argoverse}, most AV datasets do not provide semantic maps.

 \squeeze